message/iata/JM.md

 Published 16.10.2021
-1. Until 28 October 2021, flights from Argentina, Brazil, Chile, Colombia, Paraguay and Peru are suspended.
+1. Flights from Argentina, Brazil, Chile, Colombia, Paraguay and Peru are suspended.
-2. Until 28 October 2021, passengers are not allowed to enter if in the past 14 days they have been in Argentina, Brazil, Chile, Colombia, Paraguay or Peru.
+2. Passengers are not allowed to enter if in the past 14 days they have been in Argentina, Brazil, Chile, Colombia, Paraguay or Peru.
 - This does not apply to nationals of Jamaica.
 3. Passengers residing in Jamaica for a minimum of 6 continuous months in a calendar year must complete a travel authorization before departure at <a href="https://jamcovid19.moh.gov.jm/immigration.html">https://jamcovid19.moh.gov.jm/immigration.html</a>
 4. Passengers not residing in Jamaica must present a travel authorization before departure obtained at <a href="https://www.visitjamaica.com/">https://www.visitjamaica.com/</a>